NVIDIA/cuDecomp/docs/nvshmem.rst

 if the library detects NVSHMEM allocations that may exceed the symmetric heap size, and suggests an appropriate value for :code:`NVSHMEM_SYMMETRIC_SIZE`.

+Note that manual symmetric heap size management is only required if CUDA VMM features are disabled in NVSHMEM via :code:`NVSHMEM_DISABLE_CUDA_VMM=1`.

 MPI compatibility
 -----------------
-As noted in the NVSHMEM documentation `here <https://docs.nvidia.com/hpc-sdk/nvshmem/api/docs/faq.html#interoperability-with-mpi-faqs>`_, memory allocated on the symmetric heap may lead to crashes when used in MPI calls with some MPI implementations, especially when
+As noted in the NVSHMEM documentation `here <https://docs.nvidia.com/nvshmem/api/faq.html#interoperability-with-mpi-faqs>`_, memory allocated on the symmetric heap may lead to crashes when used in MPI calls with some MPI implementations, especially when
 CUDA VMM features in NVSHMEM are enabled.
-We strongly encourage users to set :code:`NVSHMEM_DISABLE_CUDA_VMM=1` when using cuDecomp with NVSHMEM enabled.
+If you find this is the case for your system, we suggest setting :code:`NVSHMEM_DISABLE_CUDA_VMM=1` when using cuDecomp with NVSHMEM enabled.
 However, this is not always sufficient and MPI can still crash when passed NVSHMEM allocated memory.

 Due to this, cuDecomp attempts to avoid using NVSHMEM-allocated memory with MPI where possible but it can arise in a couple of situations: